theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 Pinker: more of the same as R & H ~ cities bring safety

-## Bullets

-History is not a progression or evolution ~ History is Current history
-* Simply isn't true
-* Has dire political implications
-* Makes the past needlessly dull ~ Actually more playful foraging and agriculture do not follow they coexist
-hunter-gathers: heroic ~ farmers peaceful
-Agriculture was not a revolution
-All cultures have critique ~ no stupidity
-Inequality is not inevitable ~ egalitarian hard to define Hierarchies are not required
-Seasonality and theater are strong elements of life Development of Science and Math may may have been by women

-Reviewer
-* Sapient Paradox brushed aside
-* Early societies more like high school gossip groups

-## Definitions

-Freedoms
-* To move
-* To disobey
-* To rearrange social ties

-p502
-1. The freedom to move away or relocate from surroundings
-2. The freedom to ignore or disobey commands issued by others.
-3. the freedom to shape entirely new social realities or shift back and forth between different ones.

-Long Distance Interaction ~ p 23
-* Dreams or vision Quests
-* Traveling healers and entertainers
-* Women's gambling

 ## Chapter 1 ~ page 1 ~ 1% ~ This is not a book about the origins of inequality.